Ethan0429/dgg-embed/README.md

 # About

-Simple Chrome extension that embeds https://www.youtube.com/@destiny/live into the https://www.destiny.gg/bigscreen, following the removal of it stipulated by Destiny's new contract with Kick.
+Simple Chrome extension/Firefox addon that embeds https://www.youtube.com/@destiny/live into the https://www.destiny.gg/bigscreen, following the removal of it stipulated by Destiny's new contract with Kick.

 ## For Chrome Users